mahin12/portfolio-master/content/jobs/strativ2/index.md

 url: 'https://strativ.se/en/'
 ---

-- Here, I'm currently working in the development team to develop their websites with ReactJs and Redux.
+- Participated in changing website designs according to the clients' requirements

+- Learned how to make codes more effective and efficient using bootstrap tools